 Longer decision time

-Problems with road conditions may be caused by contractors working on our behalf, or by a utility company.
-In these cases we will refer your claim on to these organisation’s and write to inform you of their details and the reason the claim has been referred to them.
+Where the problem with road conditions was caused by contractors working on our behalf, or by a utility company we will refer your claim on to them.
+We'll write to you with the organisation's details and the reason for referral.

 National Fraud Initiative